hugocruzlfc/kabilio-challenge-assignment/README.md

 ## Getting Started

-Clone the repo and create .env file with the following content:
+Clone the repository and paste the following into a console to create the .env:

 ```shellscript
  touch .env && echo "DATABASE_URL=postgresql://postgres:postgres@localhost:5433/emailmanager_db?schema=public" > .env